Major Rail-Served Industries in Ogden

 When the word livestock is used, many will think of cattle.
 At the Ogden stockyards, livestock meant sheep.
 The total numbers of sheep that passed through Ogden was always at least three times the numbers for cattle, and in some years it was four times.
 The peak year for numbers of animals was 1945, with almost 1.8 million head of sheep, 300,000 head of cattle, and 350,000 hogs.
 The year 1945 was also the peak year for livestock-related rail traffic, with 20,000 cars of sheep, 19,000 cars of cattle, and 6,000 cars of hogs being either unloaded at Ogden, or loaded after sale, or re-loaded after the prescribed four-hour rest period.
 Sheep and the processing of lamb and mutton was the reason Swift & Co. purchased the American Packing & Provision Co.'s plant in Ogden in 1949.
 The Swift plant in Ogden furnished almost all of that company's lamb and mutton meat for Eastern markets.

 In addition to Swift & Co., other firms served the meat packing industry.
-These included Wilson Packing Co. and Ogden Dressed Meat Co.
-Wilson Packing (later, Wilson & Co.) was located at about 900 West on 21st Street, and was sold to W. C. Parke & Sons in about 1943.
+These included William C. Parke & Co. and Ogden Dressed Meat Co.
+The William C. Parke (Wilson & Co.) feed lot and packing house was located at about 900 West on 21st Street, and was served by D&RGW from the west side of the stockyards.
 Parke & Sons closed its operation in 1970.
-(Roberts, Ogden, p.
-143)

 Other livestock-associated companies large enough to warrant railroad service included the Western Livestock Feed yard on Wilson Lane, and Utah By-Products Co., which was first located at the stockyards and later in the former Utah Canning Co.'s building on 29th Street.